RoaLogic/RV12/DATASHEET.md

 Setting `BPU_GLOBAL_BITS` to zero creates a local-predictor.
 Setting `BPU_GLOBAL_BITS` to any non-zero value adds history (previous branch prediction results) to the vector.
 This allows the branch predictor to handle nested branches.
 Increasing the number of `BPU_GLOBAL_BITS` adds more history to the vector at the expense of a larger Branch Prediction Table.

+If no BPU is present, then all forward branches are predicted taken and all backward branches are predicted not-taken.

 Control & Status Registers (CSRs)
 ---------------------------------

 The Control & Status Registers, or CSRs for short, provide information about the current state of the processor.
-See section 7, “Control & Status Registers”, for a description of the registers and their purpose.
+See section “Control & Status Registers”, for a description of the registers and their purpose.

 Debug Unit
 ----------